UnlyEd/next-right-now/index.md

 - **B2B multiple single-tenants (MST)**
   - Supports configuration, deployment, testing, monitoring of multiple customers through the same project (identical code base, monorepo design)
-  - Most projects do not need such capability, it's useful for B2B businesses with large/key customer accounts who want to replicate the underlying infrastructure per-customer
+  - Most projects do not need this capability, but it's useful for B2B businesses with large/key customer accounts who want to replicate the underlying infrastructure per-customer
-    - To keep things simple, our built-in configuration is a MT/MST hybrid, with only one database for all tenants, but one server per tenant _(it's fairly easy to make it full MST though, as it's just a matter to which API endpoint you'd use)_
+    - To keep things simple, our built-in configuration is a MT/MST hybrid, with only one database for all tenants, but one server per tenant _(it's fairly easy to make it full MST though, as it's just a matter of which API endpoint you'll use)_
 - **GraphQL** support (thanks to [Apollo](https://github.com/apollographql/apollo-client))
   - **GraphCMS** advanced support, which hosts our GraphQL API (server) and database, fully hosted (thanks to [GraphCMS<sup>1</sup>](https://graphcms.com/?ref=unly-nrn))
   - **GraphQL schema** available in the developer environment (thanks to [GraphQL Config](https://github.com/kamilkisiela/graphql-config))